tobiazsh/Jengua/README.md

 ### Maven Setup
 Jengua is also now available on Maven Central, so you can easily add it to your Java project using Maven or Gradle.
-To use Jengua using Maven, you can add the following dependency to your `pom.xml`:
+To use Jengua using Maven, you can add the following dependency to your `pom.xml` (! only an example, version may differ !):
 ```xml
 <repositories>
     <repository>